Enjoy an ad free experience by logging in. Not a member yet? Register.

 Looks like we can click on our own stars

 - Jan 2013

 - Phendrana Drifts

 Excellent.
 It's always good to see updates.
 Not quite sure how I feel about the requirement changes, but hey, Now the legitimate people can be taken more seriously sooner.

 THE END-ALL PROGRAMMING REFERENCE: CLICK HERE (Courtesy of Major Payne)Time kills us in our sleep and we watch it happen in our dreams. -K.K.

 My username was previously L0adOpt1c. :: Please read this before posting in the HTML/CSS forum.

-We're here to help you, not do it for you. :: Need basic HTML/CSS tutorials?
+Validate your HTML here and your CSS here. :: Need basic HTML/CSS tutorials?
 Click here, don't post about it.